asimakiskydros/Data-Structures-Project/README.md

 lowercase latin characters and numbers.
 Work in pairs.

 Notes:
-* this project is from our second semester, therefore the original header has been lost and the provided code is basically ancient
+* This project is from our second semester, therefore the original header has been lost and the provided code is basically ancient
-* this document\* was 30GB heavy so even if I still had it I doubt I could (or should) have uploaded it here
+* This document\* was 30GB heavy so even if I still had it I doubt I could (or should) have uploaded it here

 *Project courtesy of Aristotle University of Thessalonica, CSD.*